-Americans leave 662 million days unused each year.
-One of the biggest reasons is that less than half us are setting aside time to plan the use of our vacation time each year.
-But when you're taking a vacation by yourself, a lot of the typical excuses that prevent you from planning drift away.
-When you're focused on the one person you know best, the hand-wringing over how long a trip should be, where you should go, what to do and when to do it, and the ways to get there tends to decrease significantly.
-In some cases, this might mean you get to fill that itinerary with all the things you've always wanted to do; in other cases, it might mean something as simple as taking a day off to explore your immediate surroundings.
+Americans leave millions of vacation days unused each year.
+One of the biggest reasons is that many of us aren’t setting aside time to plan the use of our vacation time each year.
+But when you’re taking a vacation by yourself, a lot of the typical excuses that prevent you from planning drift away.
+When you’re focused on the one person you know best, the hand-wringing over how long a trip should be, where you should go, what to do and when to do it, and the ways to get there tends to decrease significantly.
+In some cases, this might mean you get to fill that itinerary with all the things you’ve always wanted to do; in other cases, it might mean something as simple as taking a day off to explore your immediate surroundings.
 The best part?
 Everything is totally up to you.

 At the end of the day, the only person who needs to sign off on a solo adventure is you (and maybe your boss) — what are you waiting for?